-The Master of Arts in Human Resources and Industrial Relations degree program requires completion of 48 semester credits.
+The Master of Human Resources and Industrial Relations degree program requires completion of 48 semester credits.
 Students take 40 credits in Human Resources and Industrial Relations and 8 credits in related fields, such as management courses.

 Full-time students typically enroll in 12 credits per semester and complete the degree in two academic years.
 The first year of the program consists of 24 credits of HRIR required core courses.
 The second year consists of 14 credits of HRIR electives, 8 credits of related field electives, plus 2 credits of the capstone course on strategy, execution, and ethics.